ampleforth/spot/spot-contracts/README.md

 ## Spot contracts

-This repository is a collection of smart contracts that implement the SPOT stablecoin on the Ethereum blockchain.
+This repository is a collection of smart contracts that implement the SPOT perpetual note on the Ethereum blockchain.

 ## Install